Biology (BIOL) 205

-Note: This course has home labs and lab simulations, but does not include an onsite lab component.
+Note: BIOL 205 has home labs and lab simulations, but does not include an onsite lab component.
 AU program students and visiting students who require onsite labs for credit transfer are required to enrol in BIOL 207 instead.
-This course is charged a lab fee.
+BIOL 205 is charged a lab fee.

-Biology 205 is the second of two introductory courses in general biology that will prepare students for most senior-level biology courses.
+Biology 205 is the second of two introductory courses in general biology that will prepare students for senior-level biology courses.
 Designed to help students learn more about the nature of life, the main topics of this course include the diversity of organisms, including fungi, plants, protists, animals, and bacteria.
-The course will emphasize evolution as the overriding biological principle.
+BIOL 205 emphasizes evolution as the overriding biological principle.

-To receive credit for BIOL 205, you must achieve a course composite grade of at least “D” (50 percent); and a grade of at least 50 percent on the final examination.
+To receive credit for BIOL 205, you must achieve a course composite grade of at least D (50 percent); and a minimum of 50 percent for the lab component; and a grade of at least 50 percent on the final examination.
 The weighting of the composite grade is as follows: